 “But I have prayed for you, ___________, that your faith may not fail (Luke 22:31).

-Jesus knew he would fail, just as he knew I would fail.
-But Jesus also knew he would turn back just like he knows you will turn back too.
+It doesn’t matter if you’ve failed in this moment, this past week, last year, or even all your years.
+Jesus knows you will turn back.
 So, if you have failed like me.
-Take heart, because we can always turn back.
+Take heart, because we can always turn back to Jesus.
 And when we do, we can strengthen our brothers and sisters.

 May I pray for you?